 You watched Black Panther movie, and you thought wow, what a story is the story of Wakanda!
-The truth is, when it comes to cool deep stories about the African ways, recent or ancient, fact-based or folklore, mythical or mystical, there are more sagas.
-African myths are oftentimes only washed down as myths.
+The truth is, when it comes to cool deep stories about the African ways, recent or ancient, fact-based or folklore and deeply mystical, there are more sagas.
+Many African realities are oftentimes only washed down as myths.

 There’s only one way to be exonerated: consent to a public swearing in gods’ name using some object (s) already designated by the society to prove your innocence, and wake up in the morning walking freely.

 You can also admit your quilt instantly when charged, plead for mercy and perhaps you can receive some lesser sentences of banishment, depending on the case.
 The last option is to remain strong-headed, swear with the priests knowing fully well you are culpable, and face the judgement of the gods.

 The Orishas would not silently take you out, they’ll fish out all the hidden pieces of evidence that locate you to the crime and put them right on your chest while you bleed or suffocate to death.
 Family members knew too well that they can’t even come near you let alone tamper with those evidence lest the gods come after them.
 These are the gods Jerry Rawlings referenced when explaining that most African elected leaders would honor the oath of office sworn at the shrine compared to the ones sworn by the Holy Bible, Quran, or other modern religious texts.

 There are still many shrines in Africa till this day, and some still have the codes embedded; preserved in their purest and absolute forms of truth.